What are Plantar (Foot) Warts?

 Laser Treatment of Warts

 We can also perform laser treatment of warts.
 The advantage of laser treatment is that it is a very fast way to treat the wart.
+The laser acts to cauterize the vessels in the wart depriving it of it’s blood supply.
 The downside is that it is briefly painful.

 Self Treatment of Plantar Warts